 Many times in history, including in many of the wars mentioned in the Bible, the vanquisher is not willing to accept even the absolute surrender of the defeated party, but destroys them completely.
 So actually, for the conquered, absolute surrender is a mercy shown by the conqueror.
 Even if they have left nothing else, the enemy has allowed them to keep their most precious possession – their lives.

 A serious error committed by many preachers is that their exhortation to fight and wrestle refers, in 99 percent of their messages, to battling the enemy – Satan, the world, and the temptations lurking within us.
-In my entire life so far, having been exhorted to the brim of my ears with battle messages from the captains of our souls, I have found only four or five preachers who told me that the far greater battle is with God our Savior.
+In my entire life so far, having been exhorted to a surfeit with battle messages from the captains of our souls, I have found only four or five preachers who told me that the far greater battle is with God our Savior.
 The only wrestling with God they sometimes mention is the one where he had to put Jacob’s thigh out of joint to end the bout.

 As in all battles that the Lord fights, in victory he is far more merciless and unrelenting in his terms for unconditional surrender than those of most human vanquishers.
-He demands nothing less than the giving up of all the vanquished’s possessions except the clothes he wears and his daily food, and submitting to him as an abject slave.
+He demands nothing less than the giving up of all the vanquished’s possessions except the clothes he or she wears and es daily food, and submitting to him as an abject slave.

 It is not generally emphasized in the Christian salvation message that the first experience of the true Christian life is a tragic death.
 Too many people of God realize this only years after they repent and are baptized.
 Sadly, not many baptizers tell them this fundamental fact of the Christian life before they dip the repentant ones into the watery grave.
 Oswald Chambers, in his widely used inspirational book, My Utmost For His Highest, says,

-It is the same tragedy of God on the Cross that is replayed in the God-child’s life, starting with his repentance.
-At repentance, a person realizes that he has broken God’s law, and that the penalty of sin is death.
-But what many who repent do not initially realize is that the baptism that follows his death is the symbol of his inward death – a death that comes at a cost and pain far exceeding the pain of a physical death.
+It is the same tragedy of God on the Cross that is replayed in the God-child’s life, starting with es repentance.
+At repentance, a person realizes that he or she has broken God’s law, and that the penalty of sin is death.
+But what many who repent do not initially realize is that the baptism that follows es death is the symbol of es inward death – a death that comes at a cost and pain far exceeding the pain of a physical death.
 No man can naturally die such a death.
-The man convicted of sin realizes there is absolutely no way he can obey God by the keeping all his commandments.
-He knows that if he breaks just one of them, he breaks them all (James 2:10) and is condemned.
+The man convicted of sin realizes there is absolutely no way he or she can obey God by the keeping of all his commandments.
+E knows that if e breaks just one of them, e breaks them all Jm 2:10 and is condemned.

 Let me go from the words of that great man of God, Oswald Chambers, to the words of Jesus himself.